heryfitiavana22/next-ytdl/README.md

 - [x] Support playlist (only download the video not the playlist)
 - [x] Remove file onclick trash icon
 - [x] Copy link to clipboard
+- [x] Theme switch with light and dark mode

 ## Demo